petedram/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+Complexity of prop drilling parent to child.
+It becomes cumbersome when the state is used by multiple components across the app.
+Context removes the need for prop drilling.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Actions = object that describes to our reducer function what to do with the state.

+Reducers = pure function which takes two in two objects, reduces to a single object and returns the single object.
+They are payloads of information that send data from your application to your store.

+The Store - it's a single object that holds the application's state tree.
+It is single source of truth because the only way to change the state inside it is to dispatch an action on it.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is when state is held in the Store, Component state is available only in component or via child/parent relationship.
+It is a good idea to use application state for larger and more complex applications.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+With a plain basic Redux store, you can only do simple synchronous updates by dispatching an action.
+Redux-thunk is Middleware that extends the store's abilities, and let you write async logic that interacts with the store.
+For example, API requests which are async due to the way promises work or with user authentication - there are different things which can happen - middleware can check the response and tell the reducer what action type it needs to dispatch.
+Redux Thunk lets you call action creators that return a function instead of an action object.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+Redux over Conext-API because:
+1) More common and used in many existing code-bases.
+2) Redux is more opinionated - i.e. Redux only allows a single Store whereas Context-API allows for multiple.

 ## Project Set Up